KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Ring by DustinBryant](https://github.com/DustinBryant/MMM-Ring)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. No image found.
 3. Typo: Found `Magic Mirror` in file `MMM-Ring.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-RingAlarm by parnic](https://github.com/parnic/MMM-RingAlarm)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Recommendation: Found `uses: actions/checkout@v3` in file `nodejs.yml`: Replace it with v4.
 3. Typo: Found `Magic Mirror` in file `MMM-RingAlarm.js`: Replace it with `MagicMirror²`.